 A densification process occurring within a ceramic kiln.
 With increasing temperatures particles pack tighter and tighter together, bonding more and more into a stronger and stronger matrix.

-The term "sintered" refers to the particle-to-partice bonding and packing that occurs within a ceramic matrix as temperature increases.
+The term "sintered" refers to the particle-to-particle bonding and packing that occurs, in the absence of particle melting, within a ceramic matrix as temperature increases.
 Sintering is a process as well as a state.
-Sintered bodies are not vitrified; the process occurs without any glass development (melting) to glue particles together.
-Rather, adjacent particles bond or fuse together at points-of-contact by the migration of molecular species across the boundaries.
-This exchange accelerates with increasing temperature as surfaces become more and more chemically active.
-In addition, increasing temperature makes particle surfaces more slippery, they are freer to rearrange in an ever increasing density.
-Finer particle sizes, likewise, will increase surface area and increase strength even further.
+Sintered bodies are not vitrified; the process occurs without any glass development to glue particles together.
+When a sufficient temperature is reached, adjacent particles bond or fuse together at points of contact by the migration of molecular species across the boundaries.
+This molecular exchange accelerates with increasing temperature as surfaces become more and more chemically active.
+In addition, increasing temperature makes particle surfaces more slippery, they are freer to rearrange in an ever-increasing density.
+Finer particle sizes and judicious distributions of sizes, likewise can increase surface area and thus points of contact, that increases fired strength even further.

-The sintering process begins in a clay when it has been fired high enough so that it no longer will slake or break down when exposed to water.
-Bisque fired ware has advanced to a higher state of sintering.
+The sintering process begins in a clay when it has been fired high enough so that it no longer will slake or break down when exposed to water, that can achieved as low as red heat (e.g. 1100F).
+Bisque fired ware (e.g. 1800F) has advanced to a higher state of sintering.
 Refractories can often be sintered to considerable strength because the high temperatures maximize particle packing and surface interaction.
-Sintered alumina or zircon bodies, although not vitrified, can have a 'ring' like that of a fine porcelain.
+Sintered alumina or zircon bodies, although not vitrified, can even have a 'ring' like that of a fine porcelain.
 Some sintered bodies achieve even greater particle bonding by the deposition and buildup of material that has become gaseous in the kiln atmosphere.
-And interesting advantage of sintering over vitrification is that the hot strength of a body at temperature A will be greater if it is first fired at a temperature higher than A. If it is fired again even hotter (assuming of course that no melting is occurring), it will have even more strength at temperature A.
+And interesting advantage of sintering over vitrification is that the hot strength of a body at temperature T will be greater if it is first fired at a temperature higher than T. If it is fired again even hotter (assuming of course that no melting is occurring), it will have even more strength at temperature T.

 This stoneware mug was glazed inside and halfway down the outside with pure silica.
 At some point during heatup the outside layer, not shrinking like the piece, simply fell down.
 And was sintered enough to hang together and remain intact through the rest of the firing (on the inside, the shrinking forced the silica to flake off into a pile at the bottom).
 Cone 10 has sintered the silica enough that it will not slake in water but it is fragile and soft and must be handled carefully.